 - the development does not create unacceptable visual or noise intrusion in the countryside, either by itself or when viewed cumulatively with other developments; - ii) additional buildings, structures and ancillary developments are the minimum required for the operation of the site; - iii) the operation of the site will not cause an unacceptable alteration in the character of the area, including by all forms of pollution, or harm biodiversity, heritage assets, tranquillity or public safety; - iv) appropriate landscaping schemes and screening are provided.

-Artificial lighting will only be permitted where strictly necessary and its design and operation may be limited by condition in order to minimise light pollution in the countryside.
+Artificial lighting will only be permitted where visually acceptable and strictly necessary. -and ilts design and operation may be limited by condition in order to minimise light pollution in the countryside.